graze/blog/_posts/2013-05-13-welcome-to-snack-overflow.md

 Open sourcing and blogging takes time and we recognise that.
 We are introducing hacker time here at graze (to be discussed in future posts on this blog) and one of many great uses of that time is to support this initiative.
 We care that we can contribute, the team here are passionate about it and everyone at graze supports that.

 5. **Get out more**
 You'll start to see more of the team attending events and talking about what we do.
 It's a great experience for the individual, it's great to be able to talk about what we do and get some peer review and it's a great way for you to come and meet us in an informal setting.
-We are **ALWAYS** on the lookout for smart people â€“ if you are the right person and you want to be a part of what we are doing then there'll be a place for you here at graze.
+We are **ALWAYS** on the lookout for smart people - if you are the right person and you want to be a part of what we are doing then there'll be a place for you here at graze.

 I really hope you enjoy this blog, and from time to time it helps you scratch that itch or gets you out of a hole.
 Your blog may well have helped us do that in the past.
 It seems only fair.